seb54000/tpcs-workstations/README.md

       - work on a shell scripts that we can later add directly on one VM (like docs) and call through a cron each hour and generate html results we can later consult
         - see `cloudinit/check_quotas.sh`
 - [ ] Ability to launch checking scripts from the docs vm through PHP (or as a cron and consult in web browser)
+    - beware that we will again reach the write_file cloud-init size limit (so we need to git checkout and choose the branch, maybe this could be part of variables)
 - [ ] Restrict more the permissions on ec2, vpc, ... and write a script to list all the remaining resources that can last after tpiac
 - [ ] Identify 2 or 3 queries to visualize in prometheus/grafana and note them here or put links in Readm (or even docs root webserver)
   - Disk space usage/available for monitoring